 Bonspiel Rules of Play

-2. GAMES: All round robin or group play will be 4 ends.
+All round robin or group play will be 4 ends.
 Quarterfinals, Semifinals, and Finals play 6 ends.
 Final games can be shortened if agreed on by both teams prior to starting.
-Seeding for playoffs shall be by win-loss-tie, and points scored second.
+Seeding for playoffs shall be by win-loss-tie, and points scored second, followed by overall Plus-Minus.
 Any additional ties will be broken by a draw to the button by skips or a coin toss.

 PRELIMINARY ROUNDS: There are no tie breakers for preliminary rounds in the round robin format.
 Games end and are recorded as ties.